zuperjotmeil/amazfit_exporter/README.md

 At current version the script can be used in both CLI or GUI modes:

 For CLI:
-- python3 amazfit_exporter_cli.py sport_data.db /path/to/destination/folder
+- py amazfit_exporter_cli.py sport_data.db /path/to/destination/folder

-For GUI:
+For GUI: (does not work with the latest version yet)
-- python3 amazfit_exporter_gui.py
+- py amazfit_exporter_gui.py

 The sport_data.db file has to be get from the Amazfit by ADB, there are two methods for this
 - connect amazfit to pc